Only an hour’s drive from Melbourne, Geelong is a fabulous waterside retreat where you can get away from the urban madness of the big city.

 You could easily spend a week exploring all the things to do around Geelong.
 And its location makes it the perfect base to see the best tourist attractions in Victoria.

-However, there are plenty of things to do in Geelong itself, and we’ve made a whopping list of fifty things for you to enjoy.
+However, there are plenty of things to do in Geelong itself, and we’ve created a huge list of 51 things for you to enjoy.

 So if you’re wondering what to do in Geelong Australia, then this blog post is for you.